MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/report/report-saveasword-method.md

 ## Remarks
 You can use the SaveAsWord method on the global Report object and on instances of a Report variable.
 If, at design time, you do not know the specific report that you want to run, then use this method (the static one) and specify the report object ID in the *Number* parameter.
-If you do know which report you want to run, then use the instance method [Report.SaveAsWord(FileName: Text)](./report-saveasword-method.md).
+If you do know which report you want to run, then use the instance method [Report.SaveAsWord(FileName: Text)](./reportinstance-saveasword-method.md).

-When you call the SaveAsWord method, the report is generated and saved to "*FileName*."
+When you call the SaveAsWord method, the report is generated and saved to the file specified in "*FileName*."
 The request page is not shown.

 [!INCLUDE[report_download_file](../../includes/include-report-download-file.md)]